 Those interested in participating in the public vote can visit http://www.thegreatbritishhighstreet.co.uk for more information.
 The winning entries for both the Champion and Rising Star categories will be announced on 15th November at an awards ceremony in London.

-The awards, run by the Ministry of Housing, Communities and Local Government, and sponsored by Visa, recognise and celebrate local achievements on our high streets and shine a light on great examples of how high streets can meet the challenges of changing consumer behavior and a changing retail environment.
+The awards, run by the Ministry of Housing, Communities and Local Government, and sponsored by Visa, recognise and celebrate local achievements on our high streets.
+It shines a light on great examples of how high streets can meet the challenges of changing consumer behavior and a changing retail environment.

-After a rigorous selection process led by a panel of independent judges, four Welsh high streets have been shortlisted in the Champion high street category (including Crickhowell and Welshpool), which aims to find the UK's best high street, while three Welsh high streets have been shortlisted in the Rising Star category, which aims to find the UK's most ambitious high streets.
+After a rigorous selection process led by a panel of independent judges, four Welsh high streets have been shortlisted in the Champion high street category (including Crickhowell and Welshpool).
+It aims to find the UK's best high street, while three Welsh high streets have been shortlisted in the Rising Star category, which aims to find the UK's most ambitious high streets.